W Idioms

 weave in and out (of something)

-- move, drive, or walk in and out of something such as traffic
+- to move or drive or walk in and out of something such as traffic

 The man was driving very fast and was weaving in and out of the traffic.

-- remove what is unwanted, get rid of
+- to remove something that is unwanted, to get rid of something

-I spent the morning weeding out the clothes that I don't wear anymore.
+I spent the morning weeding out the clothes that I do not wear anymore.

 - week after week

-Week in, week out the man takes his children to the lake to swim.
+Week in and week out the man takes his children to the lake to swim.

 weigh down on (someone)